nodalida2021/nodalida2021.github.io/cfp.md

 and up to four  pages for short papers and demo papers.
 For all three submission types, these page limits do *not* include additional pages with bibliographic references.

+Appendices (if part of a paper) should come after the references, and do not count towards the page limit.
+Appendices are material that can be read, and include lemmas, formulas, proofs, and tables that are not critical to the reading and understanding of the paper.

 ### DOUBLE SUBMISSION and PRE-PUBLICATION